Welcome to our Vocations pages. We hope you will find all the information you need to help you discern your own specific call.

 A commitment to love

-The demands and lifestyle of each particular vocation is very different but there are some similarities between them.
 Each vocation is a commitment to love in a certain way.
 The object of every vocation is God.
-Lots of things like: self-fulfillment: making life better for people: building the Church: may be involved in a vocation but the main purpose of our vocation is to love Our Lord.
+Lots of things like self-fulfillment, making life better for people, and building the Church may be involved in a vocation but the main purpose of our vocation is to love Our Lord.

 Each vocation challenges us to live our faith more deeply and to follow Christ more closely.
 Each vocation, if it is lived generously and faithfully, will involve times of lasting happiness and reward, but also occasions of sacrifice and suffering.